openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_gui.rst

     2. Connect to Fuel Master node via ssh.
     3. Install plugin with fuel-cli.
     4. Connect to Fuel web UI.
-    5. Click on the 'Create Environment' button.
+    5. Click on the "Create Environment" button.
-    6. Configure Environment with the 'Neutron with tunneling segmentation' network configuration.
+    6. Configure Environment with the "Neutron with tunneling segmentation" network configuration.
-    7. Click on 'Settings'
+    7. Click on "Settings"
     8. Verify that Contrail Plugin Configure Checkboxes are present and active.